-The router discards incoming traffic from the Internet unless the traffic is a response to one of your local computers or a service that you have configured in the Port Forwarding/Port Triggering screen.
-Instead of discarding this traffic, you can have the router forward traffic to one computer on your network.
+Incoming traffic from the Internet is usually discarded by the router unless the traffic is a response to one of your local computers or a service that you have configured in the Port Forwarding/Port Triggering screen.
+Instead of discarding this traffic, you can have it forwarded to one computer on your network.
 This computer is called the default DMZ server.